Learn something new every day

-Clothing for a camping trip is largely dependent on the weather, but even in the summer it is wise to bring clothing for both hot and cold temperatures, as well as rain gear.
-Choose clothing for your camping trip that is made with wicking materials that wick moisture away from your skin.
+Clothing for camping is largely dependent on the weather, but even in the summer it is wise to bring clothing for both hot and cold temperatures, as well as rain gear.
+Choose clothing that is made with wicking materials that wick moisture away from your skin.
 These materials will easily keep you cool and dry if necessary.
 Avoid jeans and cotton of any kind.
 Bring a few more clothes than you need and plenty of extra socks.

 Bring whatever food is pleasing to you: burgers and hot dogs for grilling, sandwich material, or simply granola.
 Just make sure you also bring the necessary clean up and storage materials as well.
 If you will be camping near your car or in an R.V. of some kind, food storage won't be a problem; however, if you'll be staying in a tent and keeping your food outside, bring gear to secure the food at night.
 Wild animals are very adept at getting into coolers and crates, not to mention tents, in search of food.
 To avoid a midnight rendezvous with a curious raccoon or grumpy bear, put the food in a container that will mask the scent as much as possible, then secure it with ropes high in a tree.
 Make sure it is high, but hanging, so tree-dwellers won't have easy access.